Auditing your Redox platform

 attempted

-A user tried to perform a given action in a Redox organization, but we're not sure how it turned out yet.
-This is an interim state, and it could change to any of the other statuses to indicate the terminal state.
+A user tried to perform a given action in a Redox organization, but we’re not sure how it turned out yet.
+This is an interim state, and it could change to any of the other statuses to show the terminal state.

 unauthorized